 Marketable securities.
 Stock shares, bonds, and other securities which may be readily sold should be itemized.
 Market value may be obtained from financial quotations found in most large newspapers.
 When used for planning purposes, market value at the end of the planning period may be estimated based on past performance.
-The Londons have only a single issue of stock.
-On February 1, the market quote was \$55.00 per share.
-This multiplied by 40 shares owned, gives the total value of \$2,200.
-Total cost of the shares when purchased was \$1,785 which is entered as the tax basis.

 Accounts receivable is a value for goods and services which have been provided but for which payment has not been received.
 If the receipt of payment for any of the accounts is doubtful, the amount is not included.
 The subtotal for accounts receivable is transferred to the balance sheet, line 3.
-The Londons have no accounts receivable on the balance sheet date.
+The Madison's have accounts receivable of \$900 on the balance sheet date.